whaledr/whalebooks/training/README.md

 http://megaptera.swipesforscience.org/#/review/LJ01C___2019_01_12___OO_HYEA1__YDH_2019_01_12T18_27_55

+#### For contrast it would be good to have a quiet signal here

-This is background noise with two sharp high-frequency clicks: Fail.
+This is also loud background noise; notice the two sharp high-frequency clicks.
 The clicking instrument is a special kind of sonar called an ADCP that is used by oceanographers to measure ocean currents. http://megaptera.swipesforscience.org/#/review/LJ01C___2019_01_12___OO_HYEA1__YDH_2019_01_12T18_18_20

+#### Relocate this next one to much further down in the 'subtleties' section

 This is a complex signal: ADCP clicks, some ongoing noise... but there is a faint call near the end: Whale. http://megaptera.swipesforscience.org/#/review/LJ01C___2019_01_12___OO_HYEA1__YDH_2019_01_12T06_33_35

-(Probably) Dolphin vocalizations at high frequency; this is not a Humpback so is classified Fail.
+#### Need Dolphin vocalizations at high frequency